 Partnering with community agencies to provide services are directly related to the top criminogenic needs of the AB109 offender population.
 The top three criminogenic needs in Nevada County to date are substance abuse, housing and employment.
-Based on the aforementioned needs combined with CCP recommendations, the Probation Department is partnering with Community Recovery Resources and Common Goals for substance abuse treatment and recovery housing and Alliance for Workforce Development, Inc. for vocational training and job opportunities.
+Based on the aforementioned needs combined with CCP recommendations, the CCP partners with Granite Wellness Center and Common Goals for substance abuse treatment and recovery housing and Alliance for Workforce Development, Inc. for vocational training and job opportunities.